kambiz-aghaiepour/quads/README.md

 This step is optional but may be welcoming due to recent HSTS enforcement in most browsers.

-To enable TLS/SSL on QUADS (API, Web) you'll need to generate your own certificates, if you're cool with self-signed cerificates you can use this one-liner:
+To enable TLS/SSL on QUADS (API, Web) you'll need to generate your own certificates, **if you're cool with self-signed cerificates** you can use this one-liner below, otherwise you should adapt this to signed TLS/SSL certificates from your IT department.

 ```
 servername=$(hostname)